-- (2) Except for mobile/manufactured homes, a concrete encased grounding electrode must be installed and used at each new building or structure that is built upon a permanent concrete foundation.
-If the concrete encased grounding electrode is not available for connections, a ground ring must be installed per NEC 250.
+(2) Except for mobile/manufactured homes, a concrete encased grounding electrode must be installed and used at each new building or structure that is built upon a permanent concrete foundation.
 The electrode must comply, with NEC 250.52 (A)(3).
-Inspection of the electrode, may be accomplished by the following methods: - (a) At the time of inspection of other work on the project, providing the concrete encased electrode is accessible for a visual inspection; - (b) At the time of the service inspection providing the installer has provided a method so the inspector can verify the continuity of the electrode conductor along its entire length (e.g., attaching a length of copper wire to one end of the electrode that reaches the location of the grounding electrode conductor that will enable the inspector to measure the resistance with a standard resistance tester).
-The concrete encased electrode does not have to be accessible for a visual inspection; or - (c) Other method when prior approval, on a job site basis, is given by the inspector. - If a special inspection trip is required to inspect a grounding electrode conductor, a trip fee will be charged for that inspection in addition to the normal permit fee.
+Inspection of the electrode, may be accomplished by the following methods:

+(a) At the time of inspection of other work on the project, providing the concrete encased electrode is accessible for a visual inspection;

+(b) At the time of the service inspection providing the installer has provided a method so the inspector can verify the continuity of the electrode conductor along its entire length, with a minimum twenty foot linear span between testing points (e.g., attaching a length of copper wire to one end of the electrode that reaches the location of the grounding electrode conductor that will enable the inspector to measure the resistance with a standard resistance tester).
+The concrete encased electrode does not have to be accessible for a visual inspection; or

+(c) Other method when prior approval, on a job site basis, is given by the inspector.

+If a special inspection trip is required to inspect a grounding electrode conductor, a trip fee will be charged for that inspection in addition to the normal permit fee.